yellowdog/python-examples/README.md

 ## Configured Worker Pools

-The Configured Worker Pool example and schema can be found at: https://docs.yellowdog.co/api/?spec=Scheduler%20API#tag/worker-pools/post/workerPools/configured.
+The Configured Worker Pool models can be found in the  Scheduler API at: https://docs.yellowdog.ai/api?spec=Scheduler%20API.

 Example: